-In the 26 GHz mm-wave band, Italy and Finland have so far assigned spectrum.
+In the mmWave bands, Italy, Finland and Greece have so far assigned spectrum in the 26 GHz band.
 Additional auctions in 26 GHz frequencies are expected.
-In the United Kingdom, local licences are available in the 26 GHz: "local licences available on demand subject to co-ordination".
+In the United Kingdom and Germany, local licences are available in the 26 GHz: "local licences available on demand subject to co-ordination".

-A number of auction procedures scheduled for 2019 were officially postponed to 2020 and sometimes further postponed due to the covid-19 pandemic; others were de facto postponed.
+A number of auction procedures scheduled for 2019 were officially postponed to 2020 and sometimes further postponed due to the covid-19 epidemic; others were de facto postponed.